picakciali/console-prototype/README.md

 # console[prototype]
 This module expands the original consol object and gains a [prototype] property.
-If you call this property over the console object and pass a javascript object as a parameter, it displays the object's prototype chain as a node on the console.The purpose of the module is to be able to view object chains as in browsers.
+If you call this property over the console object and pass a javascript object as a parameter, it displays the object's prototype chain as a node on the terminal.The purpose of the module is to be able to view object chains as in browsers.

 ## usage